kristenjin811/chat-catch/docs/journals/WenqiJournal.md

 ## Dec 1, 2022
 The deployment was only successful with a specific commit.
 I fixed it and today it was able to automatically and successfully deploy with the latest commit.
 Fastapi docs was shown on render url.
 The frontend is showing on its public url as well.
 Pipline is all fixed.
 I still need to check if mongodb is connected when our team has routes and data ready for it.

+Today my group got together to merge and clean up the branches together.
+We merged everything useful to main to have a fresh start for everyone.
+I feel more confident about using git in a group now.

 ## Dec 2, 2022
 Goal: Today's goal was to check if MongoDB is successfully connected to our published application.
 When our team started working this morning, I saw that our deployment failed again.
 Need to fix that.